 About Me

-I am an Associate Professor of Urban Regeneration at Delft University of Technology.
-Faculty of Architecture and the Built Environment, Department of Urbanism.
-I have also been appointed as Delft Education Fellow 2020-2021.
+I am an Associate Professor of Urban Regeneration at Delft University of Technology, Faculty of Architecture and the Built Environment, Department of Urbanism, section of Urban Studies.
+I am an urban geographer/sociologist with a focus on design.

 At the Faculty of Architecture and the Built Environment, Prof. Machiel van Dorst, Prof. Maarten van Ham, and I manage the Urban Studies research group in the Department of Urbanism.